6 Things Every 1st Year IB Student Should Know About. Read This Article To Have A Relatively Easy Second Year And Earn Your IB Diploma

 Time-Bound

-Make the above mentioned your mantra in planning your week.
-If you have a pile of assignments to do, then you need to prioritise the things you will work on.
+Make the above-mentioned your mantra in planning your week.
+If you have a pile of assignments, you must prioritize what you will work on.
 Start by being specific about the subject whose work you want to untangle.
-Aiming to conquer all the subjects at once is one spicy recipe of being miserable and having done nothing at all.
+Aiming to conquer all the topics at once is one spicy recipe for being miserable and having done nothing at all.
 For me, it was Physics HL: the unsung demon of all the physical laws around us.
-I made it a point to dedicate the first month of year 2 of my IB Diploma in tackling all that I had to in regards to Physics.
+I made it a point to dedicate the first month of year 2 of my IB Diploma to tackling all that I had to do in physics.

-To make my goals measurable, I was tracking the progress that I made in each aspect of the subject.
-This included dedicating at least 3 hours a week researching for my Internal Assessment while making sure I learn and revise all the concepts taught in the lecture.
+To make my goals measurable, I tracked my progress in each aspect of the subject.
+This included dedicating at least 3 hours a week to researching for my Internal Assessment while ensuring I learn and revise all the concepts taught in the lecture.
 Bottom line: make sure each day has you moving towards a productive week.
-Which brings us to our next points.
+This brings us to the following points.
 Your goals should be attainable.
 Do not try to finish off your IA within a week.
-Even if you manage to do so, it will not be of good quality.
+Even if you manage to do so, it will be of poor quality.
 Making unattainable goals will only demotivate you.
-The relevance of your goal is another important aspect.
+The relevance of your dream is another important aspect.
 You not only want to dedicate your time finishing up an IA when you have your Extended Essay due next week.
 Lastly, whatever you do, make all your goals within a particular time frame.
 I am talking about creating a timeline for the upcoming year.
-You need to decide the month in which you will finalise a subject for your Extended Essay and decide upon a mentor.
-You also need to plan when exactly will you start your revision.
-Do not be hesitant in dedicating a solid day where you only plan your things.
-While it is not advised to plan everything to the minute, it will be nice if you can allot a certain time range to each upcoming IB related activity for the year.
+It would help if you decided the month you will finalize a subject for your Extended Essay and decide upon a mentor.
+It would help if you also planned when exactly you will start your revision.
+Be bold in dedicating a solid day where you only plan your things.
+While it is not advised to plan everything to the minute, it would be nice if you allot a specific time range for each upcoming IB-related activity for the year.
 Having said that, it is also advised to be agile in your planning and shift your focus to other important aspects of IB whenever needed.

-The second-year is the year of submissions.
-You need to be smart about finalising your Extended Essay drafts, applying for your universities, finishing up your CAS reflection and preparing for your examinations.
-Most IB students struggle with this, which leads to either lousy performance in the exams or submitting an Extended Essay which is not of premium level.
-Be constantly aware that as the second year comes to an end, you will be multitasking more than you will like.
-So it is essential to finish off the things immediately and not procrastinating anymore!
-Arrange your schedule in such a manner that you do not need to balance between deadlines and exams.
-Make it a point to submit your Extended Essay at least a month prior to your final exams.
-It is good practice to reverse plan all the work that will go into your submissions in accordance with the deadline associates with them.
+The second year is the year of submissions.
+It would help if you were smart about finalizing your Extended Essay drafts, applying for your universities, finishing your CAS reflection, and preparing for your examinations.
+Most IB students need help with this, which leads to either lousy performance in the exams or submitting an Extended Essay which is not of premium level.
+Be constantly aware that as the second year ends, you will multitask more than you would like.
+So it is essential to finish off things immediately and not procrastinate anymore!
+Arrange your schedule, so you do not need to balance deadlines and exams.
+Make it a point to submit your Extended Essay at least a month before your final exams.
+It is good practice to reverse plan all the work that will go into your submissions following the deadline associated with them.

 So IB is halfway done.
 The next big thing in your life is the reason you chose IB: College.
-Do not be ashamed of making your college counsellor your best friend.
-Not only your counsellor help you in selecting the perfect college for you, but they will constantly check up on you.
-Book an appointment with your counsellor as soon as possible.
-Once you decide upon your prefered colleges, you will want to arrange for all the necessary documents required to apply for those colleges as quickly as possible.
+Do not be ashamed of making your college counselor your best friend.
+Not only will your counselor help you select the perfect college for you, but they will also constantly check up on you.
+Book an appointment with your counselor as soon as possible.
+Once you decide upon your preferred colleges, you should arrange all the necessary documents required to apply for those colleges as quickly as possible.
 Believe me.
-It is not fun to write your Internal Assessments, your Extended Essays and your College’s Statement of Purpose simultaneously.
+It is not fun to write your Internal Assessments, your Extended Essays, and your College’s Statement of Purpose simultaneously.

-I cannot emphasise the importance of revising.
+I cannot emphasize the importance of revising.
 IB exams check you on a lot of theoretical concepts.
-No matter how organised you are, you are bound to lag behind your syllabus because of the many assignments you will be working on.
-Thus it becomes imperative to keep on learning whatever it is that you miss during a school week.
-It is equally important to keep on revising everything you learn especially the concepts that you went over in your first year of IB Diploma.
+No matter how organized you are, you are bound to lag behind your syllabus because of the many assignments you will be working on.
+Thus it becomes imperative to keep learning whatever you miss during a school week.
+It is equally important to keep revising everything you know, especially the concepts you went over in your first year of the IB Diploma.
 This will prevent the massive brain fog that many IB students experience during exam times.
-The time of your exam should be the one where you are applying minimal brainpower in learning new things and spending more time in refreshing that what is already stored in your brain.
+Your exam time should be when you are applying minimal brainpower in learning new things and spending more time refreshing what is already stored in your brain.

-If you have been surviving IB on your own up till this point, then I strongly urge you to find someone with whom you can work your way through the second year.
+If you have been surviving IB on your own up until now, I strongly urge you to find someone with whom you can work your way through the second year.
 Having someone to hustle with keeps you motivated and on track.
-You can call each other out when any one of you is slacking off.
+You can call each other out when any one of you slacks off.
 It also makes it a lot easier to have fun during your study breaks.
-It is ideal to find a hustle buddy who has a significant amount of subjects which are similar to yours.
-If you are not lucky enough to have your IB Doppelganger, then you should find someone whose course work status is like yours.
+It is ideal to find a hustle buddy with a significant amount of subjects similar to yours.
+If you are not lucky enough to have your IB Doppelganger, you should find someone with a coursework status like yours.
 This will help the two of you to plan your year together.

-Having said that, if you are unable to find hustle partners, then also it is not a big deal.
-We at Nail IB are continually trying to become your virtual companions in hustling your way through IB.
+Having said that, it is also not a big deal if you are still looking for hustle partners.
+We at Nail IB continually try to become your virtual companions in hustling your way through IB.
 Nail IB has everything that a first-year IB Diploma student will need.
 Nail IB offers students automated tests for challenging subjects like IB Physics, IB Biology, IB Chemistry, IB Mathematics, etc., which help them strengthen their fundamental concepts.
-Our resources include, 'How-to-Guides' which gives never heard before tips to write premium quality Extended Essays and Internal Assessments.
-We also provide customised revision plans and detailed subject notes, which will make sure that you find the right notes without having to waste your time on the internet.
-And believe me, you, wasting your time is the last thing that you would want to do in your second year of IB Diploma.
+Our resources include 'How-to-Guides,' which gives never heard before tips to write premium quality Extended Essays and Internal Assessments.
+We also provide customized revision plans and detailed subject notes, ensuring that you find the right notes without wasting your time on the internet.
+And believe me, wasting your time is the last thing you want to do in your second year of an IB Diploma.